Are you considering applying for teacher training to start in September 2020?

 - receive advice on submitting a successful UCAS application;

-- talk to practising teachers, including those who have changed career to teach, about what a career as a teacher is really like;
+- talk to practicing teachers, including those who have changed career to teach, about what a career as a teacher is really like;

 - find out about bursaries, scholarships and funding available for teacher training.